Troubleshooting Zowe API Mediation Layer

 eureka.renewalPercentThreshold=0.3This threshold limit causes the Discovery service to enter self preservation mode when less than 30 percent of services are not responding.

-Debug and Fix Common Problems with SSL/TLS Setup
+Debugging and Fixing Common Problems with SSL/TLS Setup

 Review tips described in the blog post Troubleshooting SSL/TLS setup with Zowe Certificate Analyzer to find out how you can use the Zowe Certificate Analyzer to address the following common issues with SSL/TLS setup: